oktadev/okta-blog/_source/_posts/2021-10-08-private-key-jwt-python.md

 Typically, one may think of JWTs as strictly being in the realm of the *identity provider* (IdP) - and in most cases that's correct.
 When an IdP grants tokens to a service provider (SP), it is signing those tokens with a private/secret key.
 Part of the responsibility of the SP when validating tokens is to use a public key provided by the IdP to verify the signature.

 The Private Key JWT flow flips this on its head - at least at the start.
-It's now the SP's turn to generate a public/private keypair, share the public key with the IdP (more on that in Step 2), create a JWT and sign it with their private key (more on that in Step 3).
+It's now the SP's turn to generate a public/private keypair, share the public key with the IdP (more on that in Step 2), create a JWT, and sign it with their private key (more on that in Step 3).

 But I digress...Step 1 is really just about generating the keypair.
 (In this case, RSA keys with a 2048 bit key size).